 - Classes must be selected at time of registration - Please review the schedule & time before selecting classes. - Unfortunately, classes may have a limited number of spaces.
-If a class is not available to register, it is full. - If you need to change a class after registering, please contact conferencewvmn@gmail.com.
+If a class is not available to register, it is full.

 MEAL OPTIONS & PRICING

 Boxed Lunches (Not included in registration - available for \$12 per day)